-When OFPRA receives the subsequent application it proceeds to a preliminary examination within 8 days in order to determine whether the subsequent application is admissible or not.307 The assessment of admissibility has been further interpreted by case law.
-The Council of State has upheld the CNDA position stating that the preliminary assessment of the admissibility of a claim must fulfil two cumulative conditions: (a) the alleged facts or circumstances must be "new"; and (b) their probative value must be such as to warrant a modification of the assessment of the well-foundedness of the claim.308
+(a) the alleged facts or circumstances must be "new"; and (b) their probative value must be such as to warrant a modification of the assessment of the well-foundedness of the claim.379

-With regard to the first limb, the Council of State ruled later in 2018 that a final judgment by the ECtHR finding that a removal measure to the country of origin would constitute a violation of Article 3 ECHR constitutes new evidence, warranting admissibility of the subsequent application.309
+With regard to the first limb, the Council of State ruled later in 2018 that a final judgment by the ECtHR finding that a removal measure to the country of origin would constitute a violation of Article 3 ECHR constitutes new evidence, warranting admissibility of the subsequent application.380

-To support his or her subsequent application, the asylum seeker must provide in writing "new evidence" or facts subsequent to the date of the CNDA decision, or evidence occurring prior to this date if he or she was informed thereof only subsequently.
-In practice, an ancient fact could also be considered as "new", if the asylum seeker had not referred to it during the first application due to his or her being "under coercion".
+To support his or her subsequent application, the asylum seeker must provide in writing "new evidence" or facts subsequent to the date of the CNDA decision, or evidence occurring prior to this date if he or she was informed thereof only subsequently.381 In practice, a previous fact could also be considered as "new", if the asylum seeker had not referred to it during the first application due to his or her being "under coercion".
 This mainly concerns women who have been victims of human trafficking (i.e. prostitution) and who must then prove their escape from prostitution rings.

-In practice, it might be quite difficult to provide evidence of new information and to prove its authenticity to substantiate subsequent claims.
+In practice, it is difficult to provide evidence of new information and to prove its authenticity to substantiate subsequent claims.
 Asylum seekers often face difficulties in accessing the documents needed to prove new information e.g. difficulty in contacting their country of origin to obtain the evidence.